-Designed to diagnose and treat children with autism spectrum, attention deﬁcit and other complex developmental disorders, the new three-story Anna Shaw Children’s Institute is one of the first facilities of its kind in the nation.
-The main goal for the “treehouse” themed design is to create a leading edge healthcare campus at which children feel comfortable enough to imagine, explore and interact with nature.
+Established to diagnose and treat children on the autism spectrum and with other developmental disorders, the new three-story Anna Shaw Children’s Institute is one of the first facilities of its kind in the nation.
+The main goal for the “treehouse” themed design is to create a healthcare campus at which children feel comfortable to imagine, explore and interact with nature.

-Located on the Hamilton Medical Center campus, this freestanding specialty pediatric outpatient center is inspired by the surrounding heavily wooded site.
+Located on the Hamilton Medical Center campus, this freestanding pediatric outpatient center is inspired by the surrounding heavily wooded site.
 Oriented at a 75-degree angle to limit sun exposure, the building includes a three-story lobby designed on axis with a 40’ oak tree located at the base of the site.
-Throughout the building, the use of wood, stone materials and key architectural features encourage connection to the natural landscape and bring the outside inside.
+The use of wood, stone materials and key architectural features connect to the natural landscape.

-The use of exterior portal elements mimic the holes in the floor or roof of a treehouse through which the tree grows, while interior skylights also incorporate similar portal elements.
+The use of exterior portal elements mimic the holes in the floor or roof of a treehouse, while interior skylights also incorporate similar portal elements.
 Window portals, installed at varying heights, allow children to peer into the lobby from clinic spaces.
-A series of three whimsical tree structures, designed with birdhouses and interactive play features, span the height of three-story lobby.
+A whimsical tree structure spans the height of three-story lobby.